ucloud/uai-sdk/examples/tensorflow/inference/text-classification-ch/README.md

 Here we use the related path as model files (.index, .meta .data-xxx) are in the same directory of 'checkpoint' file.

 ### Define the Config File
-We need to provide the config file to tell the UAI Inference system to get the basic information to load the TxtClassCNNModel and the CNN model. he config file should include following info:
+We need to provide the config file to tell the UAI Inference system to get the basic information to load the TxtClassCNNModel and the CNN model.
+The config file should include following info:

 1. "exec" tells which file is used as the entry-point of the user-defined inference logic and which main class is used.
 2. "tensorflow" tells which model related info should be parsed by UAI Inference system.

 You can find the example config file: txt\_class.conf

-### Packing CNN/RNN inference Docker
+### Packing CNN/RNN Inference Docker
 We provide text-cnn-cpu.Dockerfile for you to build the local inference docker image.
 The dockerfile include following contents:

 	FROM uhub.service.ucloud.cn/uaishare/cpu_uaiservice_ubuntu-16.04_python-2.7.6_tensorflow-1.6.0:v1.0